BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script creates an empty file
+This script adds execute permission to owner off a file